anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 the LCMPP {{RFC9483}} is REQUIRED.
 In particular, the following specific requirements apply (cf. {{enrollfigure}}).

+* The validation of server response messages performed by the CMP client within the pledge MUST be based on the trust anchor established beforehand via the BRSKI voucher, i.e., on the pinned-domain-cert.

+  Note that the integrity and authenticity checks on the RA/CA by the CMP client can be stronger than for EST because they do not need to be performed hop-by-hop, but are usually end-to-end.

 * CA Certs Request (1) and Response (2):<br>
   Requesting CA certificates is OPTIONAL.<br>
   If supported, it SHALL be implemented as specified in